UMD-DRASTIC/drastic-agent/README.md

     export INDIGO_SCHEMA=/path/to/schema.json
     export AGENT_CONFIG=/path/to/agentconfig

+This can be added in the file `/etc/init/indigo-agent.conf` to be configured when the agent is launched by upstart

+    env CQLENG_ALLOW_SCHEMA_MANAGEMENT=1
+    env AGENT_CONFIG=/usr/lib/indigo/agent/project/agent.config

 ## Agent config configuration

 This is an example of a configuration file that you can use to define where the